vighneshiyer/research-notes/multi-level-sim/meeting-notes.md

 - The features we want from a functional simulator are a clean separation of architectural state from the state advancement API.
 We want the ability to modify the perceived time seen by the functional simulator and finely control its advancement.
 We want to be able to take comprehensive, full architectural state snapshots.
 - The features we want on the RTL side is a way to automatically generate an injection testharness given RTL-level annotations of architectural state.
 This becomes difficult when there are many microarchitectural states that map to the same architectural state.
 We would need a way to go from a RTL-level function that describes the uArch -> arch state mapping to a concrete way to perform injection.
 Having a way to enumerate all the uArch states that map to the same arch state may also be valuable for verification.

+#### On What-If Analysis

+- How can we do what-if simulations using RTL simulation?
+- How can we adapt it for FPGA simulation too?
+Can we avoid DPI overheads and other API-related annoyances?

 ### 1/22/2024 (ATHLETE)

 - add industry uarch simulator as a row in the comparison table